isabella232/laserfiche-sharepoint-integration/testing/test_plan.md

 - Follow the [Installation](#installation) and [Site Configuration](#site-configuration) steps successfully
 - You must BE a site owner of the site containing that page.
 #### Create standard profile
-# TODO:
-- pass on indentation
 Steps:
-# Pass on Indentation
 1. Go to the Profiles tab and click the `Add Profile` button.
 1. Name the Profile `Example Profile Name`, do not select a template, select a folder you have access to save into, and choose `Leave a copy of the file in SharePoint` for the `After import` behavior.
 Click the Save button.
    - Expected Results: You should see a success dialog, and then get returned to the `Profiles Tab`, where the new profile should be visible.